jotunskij/sbab-backend/README.md

 * Maven

 ## Assumptions
 * Number of stops will be interpreted as the number of distinct stops by name.
-Names with the same name but different DirectionCode will not be counted twice.
+Stops with the same name but different DirectionCode will not be counted twice.

 ## Improvements/things left out
 * Cache like.. everything (violates assignment spec)